SUPPORT FOR BUSINESSES

 More information about the SEISS extension is available here.

-Financial support during this period includes:
+Further financial support for individuals and families during this period includes:

 - £500 million Hardship Fund for local authorities to help struggling families